Legio V Macedonica: 1st century: First Jewish–Roman War

 In 62, some vexillationes of the Fifth fought under Lucius Caesennius Paetus in the Nero's Parthian War in Armenia.
 After the defeat of the Battle of Rhandeia, the whole V Macedonica, together with III Gallica, VI Ferrata, and X Fretensis under the command of Gnaeus Domitius Corbulo, was sent to the east to fight in the conclusion of the war.

 The Fifth was probably still in the East when the First Jewish–Roman War in Iudaea Province began in 66.
 Nero gave the V Macedonica, the X Fretensis and the XV Apollinaris to Titus Flavius Vespasianus to counter the revolt.
 In 67, in Galilee, the city of Sepphoris surrendered peacefully to the Roman army, and later the V Macedonica conquered Mount Gerizim, the chief sanctuary of the Samaritans.
 In the Year of the Four Emperors, 68, the legion stayed inactive in Emmaus, where several tombstones of soldiers of the V Macedonica remain.
 After the proclamation of Vespasian as Emperor and the end of the war under his son Titus, the V Macedonica left Iudaea and returned to Oescus in 71.
 It took part in the first phase of Domitian's Dacian War in 85-86.

 In 96 emperor Hadrian served the legion as an officer (tribunus militum).

 2nd century: In Dacia and Near East

 In 101, the legion moved to Dacia, to fight in Emperor Trajan's campaign against the king Decebalus.
-After the war ended in 106, the legion remained in Troesmis (modern Iglita), near the Danube Delta since 107.
+After the war ended in 106, the legion was based in Troesmis (modern Iglita), near the Danube Delta.
 A centurion of the legion, Calventius Viator, rose to prominence and was eventually promoted to commander of the emperor's horse guards, the equites singulares Augusti.